matthewnaples/Data_Science_Portfolio/README.md

 # Data_Science_Portfolio
 20 second overview of each project.
-Use this to navigate through my portfoilio :)
+Use this to navigate through my portfolio. :)

 ## Project 1